 So how do you know when you are happy?

-In interviews I ask clients “What makes you happy.”
-They tell me not about big things, but mostly about little things, everyday things, that result in them feeling happy.
+In interviews, I ask clients “What makes you happy.”
+They tell me not about big things, but mostly about little things, everyday things, that results in them feeling happy.
 Those things also reflect happiness.
 Most times it is those little things that are making them happy.